30+ Best Living Books for Boys {Strong and Meaningful}

 The Hobbit By J.R.R.
 Tolkien

-This is one of those books that pulls boys in right away — dragons, dwarves, and treasure.
+This is one of those books that pulls boys in right away with dragons, dwarves, and treasure.
 My boys loved watching Bilbo grow from the quiet, stay-at-home type into a character that exemplifies bravery.
 There’s plenty of action, but there’s also loyalty, wisdom, and a clear sense of right and wrong throughout their journey.
 A perfect pick for boys looking for a true classic with real adventure and lasting lessons.

 Find it here: The Hobbit